WasmEdge/WasmEdge/docs/book/en/src/sdk/c/0.11.2/upgrade_to_0.12.0.md

 WasmEdge_ModuleInstanceDelete(ModCxt);
 ```

-## Rereieving the module instances from the VM context
+## Retrieving the module instances from the VM context

 Before the version `0.11.2`, developers can retrieve the `WASI` or the modules from plug-ins with the `WasmEdge_HostRegistration` values, or retrieve the registered modules from the store context.